James7688/LightDefense-Antivirus/README.md

 The antivirus is only in beta testing ( Do not trust our antivirus )

 CREDIT :
-Quy Anh Nguyen - Developer
+Quy Anh Nguyen - Developer,
-Umut Camliyurt - Developer
+Umut Camliyurt - Developer,
 VirusTotal - Database Provider